Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Depth-based Local Center Clustering

-\item $\textbf{Max strategy}$: Given a parameter $\delta$, termed as the \emph{similarity threshold}, $\forall$ $c$ in group $\mathbf{g}$, $\exists c^*$ in the same group s.t. $\mathrm{sim}( \,\vecN_{c},\vecN_{c^*})\,>\delta$, and for $\forall c^\dagger \notin \mathbf{g}$, $\mathrm{sim}( \,\vecN_{c},\vecN_{c^\dagger})\,\leq \delta$. \end{itemize} \end{thm} Note that, ``group'' refers specifically to a set of filtered centers and should not be confused with ``cluster''.
-Some insights into the strategy chosen for grouping local centers are important in applications.
-Under the min strategy, DLCC attempts to find centroids of clusters from filtered centers.
-The variance in the number of filtered centers across different groups allows for better flexibility than traditional center-based clustering methods, especially when dealing with clustering problems that have overlapping regions.
-The min strategy tends to be more suitable when the sizes of all clusters are comparable.
+Note that, ``group'' refers specifically to a set of filtered centers and should not be confused with ``cluster''.
+Some insights into the strategy chosen for grouping local centers are described in Section~\ref{sec:strachos}.